How to Get an EU Pet Passport in 2023

 It is important to keep in mind that vaccinations must remain up to date in order for your pet’s passport to be valid.
 Additionally, remember to check border requirements prior to entry in case the country has additional requirements.

-Can my dog travel to Europe without an EU Pet Passport?
+Can my dog travel to the EU without an EU Pet Passport?

-How will a no-deal Brexit affect an EU Pet Passport issued in the UK?
+How has Brexit affected an EU Pet Passport issued in the UK?

 Before your dog, cat or ferret can travel, you’ll need to take the following steps:

 - You must have your pet microchipped and vaccinated against rabies.

 - You must obtain a AHC from an accredited vet 10 days before travel.

 Your pet will need a new health certificate for each trip to the EU.